West Virginia

 A. Employment

-West Virginia has no general rule governing consideration of conviction in public or private employment.
+West Virginia has no general rule or law governing consideration of conviction in public or private employment.

 B. Licensing

-Because the term “moral turpitude” is vague and subject to inconsistent applications, boards or licensing authorities referred to in this chapter when making licensure, certification or registration determination may not rely upon the description of a crime as one of “moral turpitude” unless the underlying crime bears a rational nexus to the occupation requiring licensure, certification, or registration.
+Because the term “moral turpitude” is vague and subject to inconsistent applications, boards subject to the requirements of this section may not rely upon the description of a crime for which an applicant has been convicted as one of “moral turpitude” as a basis for denying licensure: Provided, That if the prior conviction for the underlying crime bears a rational nexus to the profession or occupation requiring licensure, the board may consider the conviction according to the requirements of subdivision (1) of this subsection.

 “Society must be protected from law violators, and their punishment must be just–commensurate with the seriousness of the offense.
 But the state does not punish malefactors in vengeance.
 She does not entertain against them throughout the years a spirit of vindictiveness, nor is the state relentless or unforgiving.
 It is the anxious desire of the state that those of her citizens who have transgressed her laws, suffered convictions, and paid the penalty of the law, shall profit from their unfortunate experience and thereafter make of themselves good citizens by leading lives of uprightness and usefulness.
 Society is interested in such result, and not in placing forever the brand of iniquity upon the forehead of one who in the frailty of humanity has departed from the narrow path.
 Conscientious trial judges, in imposing sentences upon convicted men, seek to impress upon them these truths.
 It by no means follows from the fact that the Constitution precludes ex-convicts from serving in the legislature and inhibits persons convicted of giving or receiving bribes from thereafter holding office that a felony conviction, other than for bribery, forever disqualifies the convicted person from holding any office of public trust.”